 Since CroisiEurope is a French cruise line that caters to the European market, expect to hear French spoken on the ship.
 However, don’t let that deter you from booking.
 I speak three languages and French is not one of them.
 Did that stop me from having a great time?
 No.

-Case Study: MS Miguel Torga ship review
+MS Miguel Torga Ship Review

 I attended the inauguration of CroisisEurope’s MS Miguel Torga in April right before the new vessel welcomed guests onboard for the first time.
 The ship was built in 2016 at the Sambre and Meuse Shipyard in Namur and is a “5-anchor” rated ship, which means that it reflects the brand’s highest standards.
-The anchor rating can be thought of as the cruise line’s version of a “star” rating.
+The anchor rating can be thought of like the cruise line’s version of a “star” rating.
 The MS Miguel Torga joins four other sister-ships in the fleet to sail the river Douro from Porto, Portugal.

 Portugal’s “Golden River” is dotted with colorful scenery, history, culture and lots (and lots) of vineyards.